My water supply

 - As soon as you see a drip of water, close it up again.

-- Check your boiler - have your boiler serviced, so you know your heating will work properly.
+- Have your boiler serviced, so you know your heating will work properly.

-- Minimise draughts - close doors and windows in unheated parts of the property.
+- Close doors and windows in unheated parts of the property.

 Repair costs can be significantly reduced if the stop tap is used to turn off the water as quickly as possible – so knowing where your stop tap is and checking it regularly to make sure it is working is essential.

-- Fix dripping taps – even a small trickle can result in a frozen pipe.
+- Even a small trickle can result in a frozen pipe.

-- Insulate water tanks - (Do not insulate beneath water tanks in the loft as this will prevent warm air getting to them and could cause freezing.)
+- Do not insulate beneath water tanks in the loft as this will prevent warm air getting to them and could cause freezing.

 By taking a few simple steps we can all help protect against the cold weather this winter – so go on, give your a home a hug!